 If you only have an hour or two to spend at Knole, at the top of your list should be an invigorating walk in Knole Park.
-With 1,000 acres to explore, it’s easy to stroll for miles amidst the peace and quiet – the only interruption being the sight of Knole’s wild deer herd.
-A good starting point is to stop by the Visitor Centre to pick up a self-guided walks map or a geocache trail for families.
+With 1,000 acres to explore, it’s easy to stroll for miles amidst unspoilt landscape – the only interruption being the sight of Knole’s wild deer herd.
+There are three waymarked walks in the park of differing lengths and difficulty.
+Set off from the front of the house following the colour coded signs.

 If you prefer a view of the majestic parkland without tackling the terrain, the best vista can be found from the top of the Gatehouse Tower.
 You’ll still need to don your comfy shoes – 77 steep steps lead to the tower’s roof – but the sight is worth the steps when you take in the panoramic views of Knole Park and the architectural delights of Knole’s roofline.
 There are also two rooms in the tower to explore, where you can learn about the life and loves of former resident Eddy Sackville-West.

 Either way, your trip to Knole wouldn’t be complete without a visit to the Brewhouse Café.
-The Grab & Go is ideal for picking up a quick bite or an ice cream to enjoy in the enclosed picnic area or if you have time for a hot meal or a cream tea there’s no better place to sit and soak up the atmosphere than the rooftop terrace.
+The Grab & Go is ideal for picking up a quick bite to enjoy in the enclosed picnic area or if you have time for a hot meal or a cream tea there’s no better place to sit and soak up the atmosphere than the rooftop terrace.

 Half a day

 Half a day at Knole gives you the chance to pick and mix the bits that most interest you.
 For wildlife watchers and young families it might be a stroll in the park and a chance to spot the deer before enjoying a picnic.
 There is lots of wildlife to be spotted as you follow the bracken-lined paths through the vast estate.
 Followed by a jaunt up the Gatehouse Tower or Tudor dressing up in the Visitor Centre, the hours will fly by at Knole.